-Start in style with a chauffeur transfer to the airport where premium-lounge access will help you relax before your overnight flight.
+Start in style with premium-lounge access before your overnight flight.

 Stay: The Strand Hotel

-Fly back to the UK overnight to be met by a private chauffeur who’ll ensure a comfortable last leg.
+Fly back to the UK overnight.
 Alternatively, for some extra relaxation, fly out to Thandwe on the Bay of Bengal to stay in a private villa whose tropical gardens open right onto the fine sands of Ngapali.
 Speak to our specialists about extending your stay.